JoshEthan/software_notebook/2. resource_notes/head_first_obect_oriented_analysis_&_design/5b. Good Design = Flexible Software/Untitled.md

 "If you've done both of these things, it may just be time to move on... to the next project." (pg.
 275)

 "Well-designed software is easy to change and extend." (pg.
 276)

+"Use basic OO principles like encapsulation and inheritance to make your software more flexible." (pg.
+276)

+"If a design isn't flexible, then CHANGE IT!
+Never settle on bad design, even if it's your bad design that has to change." (pg.
+276)

+"Make sure each of your classes is cohesive: each of your classes should focus on doing ONE THING really well." (pg.
+276)

+"Always strive for higher cohesion as you move through your software's design life cycle." (pg.
+276)

+"The goal of good design is highly cohesive, loosely coupled software." (pg.
+276)

+"Classes are about behavior and functionality." (pg.
+276)